Updated: Apr 25

 The vision experience had begun.
 I walked to the blinds to close them for the night.
 But as I looked through the blinds, I saw the night sky filled with stars.
 I focused on the dark space that was between the stars and was profoundly moved.
 I realized that I was looking into infinity!
 There are no walls out there that are limiting.
 What I was looking into was never-ending.

 In the same second, my consciousness self was pulled into the vast never-endingness.
-I realized that this infiniteness was infinitely powerful and that my parents and I, and all of us, came from this power.
+I realized that this infiniteness was infinitely powerful and that my parents and I, and all of us ultimately, came from this power.
 In other words, God and the condition of infinity, are one in the same.

 I understood the meaning of the words that entered my mind that had confounded me: the space inside my room is enclosed, while the space beyond it is infinite.